Snickerdoodle Irish Coffee

 Garnish and serve:

-Serve the Maple Irish Coffee immediately.
+Serve the Snickerdoodle Irish Coffee immediately.

 - Choose an Irish coffee glass with an 8-ounce capacity or larger for this recipe.